 Furthermore, you may practice changing scale patterns (intervals).
 Thirds interval starts a scale at the root, to the 3rd note, back to the 2nd, then to the 4th, back to the 3rd, then to the 5th, etc. 1,3,2,4,3,5, 4,6,5,7,6,8,7,2octave,8

 Skip more notes to make longer intervals (1,4) or (1,5) etc.

 Start on any interval step, and use different rhythms.
 Inspiration for a new melody may flow from using scales, memorized phrases, and intervals.

-The next page begins sheet music instruction, letting you read songs others write.
+The next page begins sheet music instruction, that lets you read songs others write.